adrien-ben/vulkan-examples-rs/README.md

 - Ctrl and space to go up or down
 - Right-click and move the mouse around to look

+Also you can toggle the stats window by pressing R.

 ## Requirements

 All examples use Vulkan 1.3 and the following features: